 Central sleep apnea

 This less common form of sleep apnea occurs when your brain fails to send signals to your breathing muscles.
 This means that you make no effort to breathe for a short period.
-You might awaken with shortness of breath or have a difficult time getting to sleep or staying asleep.
+You might awaken with shortness of breath or have a hard time getting to sleep or staying asleep.

 Obstructive sleep apnea